lococoder-tx/lococoder-tx/README.md

 ## 🔗 Connect with me

-**I'm always looking for new, exciting opportunities.**
+**I'm always looking to connect with new people!**

-Have an idea you'd like to share, but don't know where to start?

-I'll help you make sense of this messy and confusing world that is Tech.

-Reach out and connect with me at any of the links below.
+Whether you're a dev or an entrepeneur (or both), feel free to reach out to me on my socials below!

+Always love learning about what other people are working on.

 [![Website](https://img.shields.io/badge/Website-000000?style=for-the-badge&logo=globe&logoColor=white)](https://lococoder.com)
 [![Email](https://img.shields.io/badge/Email-Contact%20Me-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:contact@lococoder.com)